-Blonder Tongue, with its subsidiary R. L. Drake Holdings, LLC ("Drake"), is a technology-development and manufacturing company that delivers a wide range of products and services to the cable entertainment and media industry.
-For over 65 years, Blonder Tongue/Drake products have been deployed in a long list of locations, including lodging/hospitality, multi-dwelling units/apartments ("MDU"), broadcast studios/networks, universities/schools, healthcare/hospitals, fitness centers, government facilities/offices, prisons, airports, sports stadiums/arenas, entertainment venues/casinos, retail stores, and small-medium businesses.
-These applications are also variously described as commercial, institutional, and/or enterprise environments and will be referred to herein collectively as "CIE".
-The customers we serve include business entities installing private video and data networks in these environments, whether they are the largest cable television operators, telco or satellite providers, integrators, architects, engineers or the next generation of Internet Protocol Television ("IPTV") streaming video providers.
+Blonder Tongue, with its subsidiary R. L. Drake Holdings, LLC ("Drake"), is a technology-development and manufacturing company that delivers a wide range of products and services to the telecommunications, broadcasting, entertainment and media industries.
+For 70 years, Blonder Tongue/Drake products have been deployed in a long list of locations, including telco Central Offices (COs), cable operator headends, broadcaster studios as well as lodging/hospitality, multi-dwelling units/apartments ("MDU"), universities/schools, healthcare/hospitals, fitness centers, government facilities/offices, prisons, airports, sports stadiums/arenas, entertainment venues/casinos, retail stores, and small-medium businesses.
+These applications are also variously described as commercial, institutional, and/or enterprise environments and will be referred to herein collectively as "CIE."
+The customers we serve also include business entities distributing and installing private video and data networks in these environments, whether they are the largest cable television operators, telco or satellite providers, integrators, architects, engineers or the next generation of Internet Protocol Television ("IPTV") streaming video service providers.

-From the cable television pioneers that founded the Company in 1950, to the highly experienced research and development team that creates new products today, the Company's success stems from listening to the needs of its customers, providing quality products to meet those needs and supporting those products after delivery.
-For over 65 years Blonder Tongue has been providing innovative solutions based on continually advancing technology, enabling the Company to maintain its position as a leader in many of the CIE markets it serves.
-Since its founding, Blonder Tongue has continued to keep abreast of evolving technologies, from analog to digital television, Hybrid-Fiber Coax ("HFC") networks with Quadrature Amplitude Modulation ("QAM") edge devices, High Definition ("HD") and Ultra HD (4K) encoding and transcoding, IPTV processing and distribution, and Multiscreen Adaptive Bit Rate based services.
+From the cable television pioneers that founded the Company in 1950, to the highly experienced research and development team that creates new products today, the Company's success stems from listening to the needs of its customers, providing quality products to meet those needs and supporting those products following deployment.
+For over 70 years Blonder Tongue has provided innovative solutions based on continually advancing technology, enabling the Company to maintain its position as a leader in many of the CIE markets it serves.
+Since its founding, Blonder Tongue has continued to keep abreast of evolving technologies, from analog to digital television, Hybrid-Fiber Coax ("HFC") networks with Quadrature Amplitude Modulation ("QAM") edge devices, High Definition ("HD") and Ultra HD ("4K") and ("UHD") encoding and transcoding, IPTV processing and distribution, and Multiscreen Adaptive Bit Rate based services.

-The cable television market has reacted quickly to consumer demands for additional services by integrating multiple technologies into existing networks, providing consumers with high speed internet access in addition to enhanced video offerings.
+The cable and telecommunications markets have reacted quickly to consumer demands for additional services by integrating multiple technologies into existing networks, providing consumers with high speed internet access in addition to enhanced video offerings.
 Today, video offerings have expanded from traditional broadcast linear delivery to the living room TV to live streaming to any device in your home or on the go.
 Traditional TV content is now available in any format to be viewed on tablets, mobile phones, computers or gaming consoles.
-Service Operators are migrating their video-on-demand ("VOD") architecture to an internet protocol ("IP") multiscreen ecosystem, which is the first step in transitioning to an all IP-based video delivery system.
-CIE businesses are upgrading their networks from standard definition ("SD") to deliver HD content to their first screen (TV) and adding the capability of IP streaming, thereby expanding viewer access to HD content on any IP-connected devices.
-The infrastructure requirements to enable IP streaming, provide the Company with an opportunity to market and sell its expanded IP streaming encoders and digital product lines.
+CIE and IPTV service providers are migrating their video-on-demand ("VOD") architecture to an internet protocol television ("IPTV") multiscreen ecosystem, which leads the transition to an all IP-based video delivery system.
+CIE businesses are upgrading their networks from standard definition ("SD") to deliver HD content to their first screen (TV) and adding the capability of IPTV streaming to additional, normally small screens, thereby expanding viewer access to HD content on any IP-connected devices.
+The infrastructure requirements to enable IP streaming provides the Company with an opportunity to market and sell its expanded IP streaming encoders and digital product lines.